FazeNCode/my-notes/Linux/Commands/Strace.md

-What is strace used for?
+WHAT IS STRACE?
-Strace is used for system calls.
+Strace is command line utility command which is used to display the systems, system calls.

 What is a system call?
 A system call is a fundamental interface between an application program and the underlying kernel of an operating system.